Giving up a baby for adoption comes with many emotions

 Understand that the birth mother needs to experience and process her grief in order to work through it.

 A woman who has made the decision to put her baby up for adoption is a selfless, courageous woman.
 It’s important to use the right language to describe a woman’s choice: she isn’t putting a baby up for adoption; she’s making an adoption plan.
 Many women make the sacrifices they need to in order to ensure the best future for both their babies and themselves.
 It takes tremendous strength to resist our maternal instincts for what she believes in her heart is best for her child.

-People often believe that, once the decision is made, it means that a birth mother is always at peace with her decision.
+People often believe that, once the decision is made, a birth mother is always at peace with her decision.
 They wrongly believe that she’s ready to move forward with relief and joy, putting it all “behind her.”